sambanova/ai-starter-kit/benchmarking/README.md

 In order to use a batching model, first users need to set up the proper endpoint supporting this feature, please [look at this section](#set-up-the-account-and-config-file) for reference.
 Additionally, users need to specify `number of workers > 1`, either using [the streamlit app](#using-streamlit-app) or [the terminal](#using-terminal).
 Since the current maximum batch size is 16, it's recomended to choose a value for `number of workers` equal or greater than that to test different batch sizes.

-Here's an example with parameters for using an endpoint with and without dynamic batching size.
+Here are some examples with parameters for using an endpoint with and without dynamic batching size.

-Non-batching setup
+**Non-batching setup:**

 If the user wants to send 32 requests to be processed sequentially, here are the parameter values that can work as an example:
 - Parameters:
   - Number of requests: 32